20-year digital marketer specializing in paid and organic search.

 Since we're technically talking about starting a "real" business and not simply referring people somewhere else with tagged links, a little more is involved in taking things to the next level as a dropshipping retailer.

-- A Business Bank Account (also called a "merchant account")
+- A Business Bank Account (Also Called a "Merchant Account")

 Ask a rep at your favorite bank to set you up with a business bank account, it's a must-have if you're planning to dropship.
 Without it, you will not be able to accept payments online via credit card.
 An alternative is to accept payments only via PayPal.
-A business bank account is an entirely separate thing from a regular checking or savings account.
+A business bank account is an entirely separate thing from a personal checking or savings account.

 - A Payment Gateway Account

-As mentioned before, services like Authorize.net & PayPal will enable you to accept credit card payments online.
+As mentioned before, services like Authorize.net and PayPal will enable you to accept credit card payments online.
 Most gateways (except PayPal) will require you to already have a business bank account before accepting you.

-- A Means Of Being Seen Online
+- A Means of Being Seen Online

 What Should I Have to Start Dropshipping?